Changissnz/silicon_metamorphosis__9-chemical_test_conspiracy_ASEAN_subplot__claudesonnet4_generated/README.md

 Viktor and O'Sullivan's extraction team arrived at the warehouse to find it transformed into a hub of electromagnetic activity that was disrupting electronic systems for miles around.
 Every surveillance camera, security system, and communication device in the area had been compromised by what appeared to be a coordinated assault on the technological infrastructure itself.

-"Jesus Christ," O'Sullivan muttered, watching his equipment fail one by one.
+"Jesus Christ," O'Sullivan [Chinese] muttered, watching his equipment fail one by one.
 "They've turned the entire facility into a signal jammer."

 Viktor studied the readings with growing understanding.
 His nephew hadn't just escaped—he'd weaponized himself and the other modified individuals against the surveillance apparatus that had created them.
 Every attempt to monitor or control their activities was being systematically destroyed.